Open-EO/openeo.org/documentation/1.0/datacubes.md

 ## What are Datacubes?

 Datacubes are multidimensional arrays with one or more spatial or temporal dimension(s).
 Most importantly, they are the way in which data is represented in OpenEO.
 They provide a nice and tidy _interface_ for all kinds of data and the operations you may want to execute on it.
-As they are arrays, it might be easiest to look at _raster_ data as an example, even though datacubes can hold vector data as well.
-Then, the dimensions would have a different meaning.
+As they are arrays, it might be easiest to look at _raster_ data as an example, even though datacubes can hold vector data as well: Then, the dimensions would have a different meaning.
 Instead of `x` and `y` they could e.g. represent stations with a number of sensors.
 Our example data however consists of a 6x7 raster with 4 bands [`red`, `green`, `blue`, `near-infrared`] and 3 time steps [`2020-10-01`, `2020-10-13`, `2020-10-25`], displayed here in an orderly, time series like manner:

 <figure>
     <img src="./dc_timeseries.png" alt="Datacube timeseries">